Somy Ali

-Somy Ali (سومی علی; born 25 March 1976) is a Pakistani-American actress, writer, filmmaker, model and activist who has worked in Bollywood films.
+Somy Ali (born 25 March 1976) is a Pakistani-American actress, writer, filmmaker, model and activist who has worked in Bollywood films.
 She runs a non-profit organization named No More Tears since 2007.

 Early life and education

-Ali was born on 25 March 1976, in Karachi in Sindh, Pakistan into a family of wealth and prosperity.
-Her mother Tehmina is Iraqi and her father Madad Ali Madan is Pakistani.
+Somy was born on 25 March 1976, in Karachi in Sindh, Pakistan into a family of wealth and prosperity.
+Her mother Tehmina is Iraqi and her father Madad Ali Madan is originally from Bombay, India.
 After studying at the Convent of Jesus and Mary, Karachi until age 9, she moved to South Florida in the United States with her mother and brother.
-During an interview, Ali revealed that she was sexually abused at the ages of 5 and 9 by her household staff while living in Karachi, Pakistan, and when she moved to Florida at age 9, at 14, she was raped by a boy, 17, in Miami.
+During an interview, Ali revealed that she was sexually abused at the ages of 5 and 9 by her household staff while living in Karachi, and when she moved to Florida at age 9, at 14, she was raped by a boy, 17, in Miami.
 Her mother was also a victim of domestic violence in Pakistan that she and her brother would have to witness.

 After she dropped out of school, Ali convinced her father to allow her to move to the home of Bollywood in Mumbai, India, at age 16 due to her inspiration from her teenage crush, Bollywood actor, Salman Khan.
 She was involved in modeling projects and also performed in Hindi movies while in Mumbai.
 She had ten appearances in Bollywood movies between 1991 and 1998, as a leading lady with top Bollywood actors.

 She moved back to Florida, and acquired her GED, and then attended Nova Southeastern University in Davie, Florida, where she majored in psychology, and obtained her undergraduate degree in two years.
 She also became very interested in journalism and documentary filmmaking.
 She then attended the University of Miami to obtain a masters degrees in broadcast journalism, psychology and filmmaking.
 She went on to attend New York Film Academy. where she graduated to a degree in filmmaking, direction, screenwriting and editing.
 Her early projects included short films on abortion, domestic violence, and teenage suicide.
 She later attended the Connecticut School of Broadcasting in Florida and obtained a certification in broadcast journalism in 2004.